growthspace-engineering/automation-engineer-interview/README.md

 For testing purposes, the game collection will be reset to normal, everyday at 4:00 AM Israel Time.

 ⚠️ This exercise focuses on E2E tests only.
 API tests are not part of this exercise's scope and shouldn't be added to your submission.
+The API endpoints are detailed specifically for E2E tests prep and teardown and not for testing by themselves ⚠️

 ## Application Main Sections